lgiordani/postage/README.rst

 release and beware of the frightening version 2.0.0 that will crash your systems! =)

+[The code contained in the *master* branch on GitHub before the PyPI release was marked with version 3.0.x.
+Indeed that is the real version of the package but since previous versions were not released I wanted to be a good releaser and start from version 1]

 License
 =======

-This package, Postage, a Python library for AMQP-based network components, is licensed under the MPL, and may also be used under the terms of the GNU General Public License Version 2 or later (the "GPL").
+This package, Postage, a Python library for AMQP-based network components, is licensed under the terms of the GNU General Public License Version 2 or later (the "GPL").
-For the MPL, please see LICENSE-MPL-Postage.
 For the GPL 2 please see LICENSE-GPL-2.0.

 Contributing